 After touring Nyamasheke, I returned to Kigali.
 On my way back to the capital, I spent a night in Karongi.
 It had been a while since I had sojourned in this resort town.
 Upon arrival, I checked in and ordered something to eat.
 Then I sat in a lakeside cabana and sipped some coffee.

 Several islands were in the vicinity.
 I tried to name each one of them but, unfortunately, I could only remember the ones I had previously set foot on.
-I was unable to name the ones I usually bypass for obvious reasons: I never had any memorable stopovers on them.
+I was unable to name the rest because I usually bypass them.

 Most of my stuff was in my bike’s panniers.
-I walked to the parking lot and opened them hoping to find something to read.
-The only book I found therein was one of my own publications — a 32-page account of my own experiences in this beautiful Western Province district.
+I walked to the parking lot and opened them hoping to find a good book matching the relax mode I had reactivated.
+The only book I found therein was one of my own publications — a 72-page account of my own experiences in this beautiful Western Province district.

 I am currently working on a project that will create similar books highlighting my experiences and observations in the rest of the districts.
 In partnership with different stakeholders, I intend to make these books available in community libraries and hospitality establishments across the country.